 The Palmer family has been making candy together since 1878, and Palmer Candy is nationally recognized as a full line manufacturer of chocolate and holiday confections.
 They operate today as not only one of the country’s oldest candy companies, but as the very oldest company of its size to be under continuous family ownership in the United States!

 Find out more about other NCA member companies in your state!

 of all adults believe it is perfectly fine to occasionally treat with chocolate or candy

 Number of times per week, most people in the U.S. enjoy chocolate & candy

-One U.S. confectionery job supports ten other American jobs
+One U.S. confectionery job supports eleven other American jobs

 Foster an environment that enables candy makers to thrive and promote the unique role of confections in a happy, balanced lifestyle.
 The National Confectioners Association advances, protects and promotes the confectionery industry.

 Chocolate and candy are celebrated for their contributions to our culture, our society, our economy and our everyday moments of joy.